John Drennan

-John Drennan (real name Sean Armstrong) is an Irish political journalist and writer.
+John Drennan (born Sean Armstrong) is an Irish political journalist and writer.
 He is a columnist for the Sunday Independent, an occasional TV panelist and a frequent contributor to radio shows.
 From County Laois he was educated at St. Patrick's College, Maynooth where he studied for an arts degree and worked as a part-time postman to fund his shooting and fishing hobbies.
-A gun enthusiast and writer of dole diaries, he doesn't hide his Fine Gael background and leanings, and often refers to himself warmly as an "Old Blueshirt".
+A gun enthusiast and writer of dole diaries, Drennan was openly affiliated with Fine Gael for many years and often referred to himself warmly as an "Old Blueshirt".

-In 2015, Drennan announced that he was leaving his role with the Sunday Independent and had joined Renua Ireland — a new anti-abortion political party founded by Lucinda Creighton TD — to work as their Communications Director.
+In 2015, Drennan announced that he was leaving his role with the Sunday Independent and had joined Renua — a new anti-abortion political party founded by Lucinda Creighton TD — to work as their Communications Director.
 After the party's underwhelming performance during the 2016 general elections, Drennan resigned and returned to his work as a journalist.

 He has contributed to a number of publications, such as Magill and Village.

 Drennan works as a Communications and PR consultant as Communicate Ireland along with journalist and former senator John Whelan.